wangziqi2013/wangziqi2013.github.io/_posts/2022-07-24-every-walk-is-a-hit.markdown

 The paper also notes that, if level 1 and level 2 are merged, then mapping 2MB data pages would require 512 consecutive entries, instead of one, to be set up in the 2MB page table page.

+In order to support page table flattening, the paper proposes adding two extra bits per entry as well as to the root pointer (e.g., CR3 on x86) to indicate whether the next level is merged, and what is the page size of the next level.
+The page table walker can then generate addresses using different bit slices from the virtual address to be translated based on this piece of information.